triscuitcircuit/Moonwake-FGG/README.md

 # Moonwake-FGG

-Frontend development for Dungeons and Dragons creature database capstone project.
+Frontend development for FrogGodGames creature database capstone project.
 Connects to creature database to allow creation, distribution and sharing of custom user creatures.

 # Requirements for Demo